timothydomingo/glider-airfoil-design-study/README.md

 ### Results

-Cl/Cd was plotted against Alpha for all ten airfoils.
-Peak glide efficiency was closely clustered across NACA 2412–6412, within 1% of each other.
+Cl/Cd was plotted against Alpha.
+Peak glide efficiency was clustered across NACA 2412–6412, within 1% of each other.
 NACA 5412 had the higest peak.

 **Selected: NACA 5412**
 - Peak Cl/Cd = **80** at **7.5° AoA**